TRIWOODBC/PatternAnalysis-2025/recognition/improved_unet_BochengLin/README.md

 - **Hyperparameter configuration**: All parameters configurable via command-line arguments
 - **No random augmentation**: Preprocessing is deterministic (no augmentation during training or prediction)

-## 9. References
+## 10. References

 - Isensee et al., "Brain Tumor Segmentation and Radiomics Survival Prediction: Contribution to the BRATS 2017 Challenge", arXiv:1802.10508, 2018

-## 10. Acknowledgments
+## 11. Acknowledgments

-This project was developed with assistance from GitHub Copilot.
+This project was developed with AI-assisted code development using GitHub Copilot.
+All core architecture decisions, experiments, and analysis were done by the author, with Copilot providing code suggestions and implementation support.